mario-goulart/fu/goodies/README.md

       will run 'git grep <git grep options> <pattern>.
 The action to be applied to the selection is 'edit'.

+### ignore-dot-git.scm

+This extension configures the `constraints` parameters to make fu ignore `.git` directories when searching for files with the `-.` option.

 ## Usage example

     $ cat ~/.fu.conf